- Search The Registry

 Antonín Leopold Dvořák was born in Nelahozeves, near Prague, in the Austrian Empire, and was the eldest son of František Dvořák and his wife, Anna, née Zdeňková.
 František worked as an innkeeper, a professional player of the zither, and a butcher.
 Anna was the daughter of Josef Zdeněk, the bailiff of the Prince of Lobkowicz.
 Young Dvořák took organ, piano, and violin lessons from his German-language teacher Anton Liehmann.
 Liehmann also taught him music theory and introduced him to the composers of the time; Dvořák had much regard for Liehmann despite his teacher's violent temper.

 Following the Romantic-era nationalist example of his predecessor Bedřich Smetana, Dvořák frequently employed rhythms and other aspects of the folk music of Moravia and his native Bohemia.
-Dvořák's own style has been described as "the fullest recreation of a national idiom with that of the symphonic tradition, absorbing folk influences and finding effective ways of using them".
-From 1892 to 1895, Dvořák was the director of the National Conservatory of Music in New York City.
+Dvořák's style has been described as "the fullest recreation of a national idiom with that of the symphonic tradition, absorbing folk influences and finding effective ways of using them."
+From 1892 to 1895, Dvořák was the National Conservatory of Music director in New York City.
 He began at a then-staggering $15,000 annual salary.
-The Conservatory had been founded by Jeannette Thurber, a wealthy and philanthropic woman, who made it open to women and black students as well as white men.
+The Conservatory had been founded by Jeannette Thurber, a wealthy and philanthropic woman who made it open to women, black students, and white men.

 Dvořák's main goal in America was to discover "American Music" and engage in it, much as he had used Czech folk idioms within his music.
-Shortly after his arrival in America in 1892, Dvořák wrote a series of newspaper articles reflecting on the state of American music.
+Shortly after he arrived in America in 1892, Dvořák wrote a series of newspaper articles reflecting on the state of American music.
 He supported the concept that African American and Native American music should be used as a foundation for the growth of American music.
-He felt that through the music of Native Americans and African Americans, America would find its own national style of music.
-Here Dvořák met Harry Burleigh, who later became one of the earliest Black composers.
+He felt that through the music of Native Americans and African Americans, America would find its national style of music.
+Here Dvořák met Harry Burleigh, who became one of the earliest black composers.

-On March 25, 1904 Dvořák had to leave a rehearsal of Armida because of illness.
-The first Czech Musical Festival, in April 1904, had "a programme consisting almost entirely" of Dvořák's music (Leoš Janáček was disappointed that none of his music was performed.)
-"Seventy-six choral associations" from all over Bohemia gathered in Prague, and "sixteen thousand singers" sang Dvořák's oratorio Saint Ludmila.
-"Thousands of listeners celebrated" the symphony "From the New World".
-Dvořák himself was forced by illness to "take to his bed" and so was unable to attend.
-Antonín Dvořák died on May 1, 1904, of an undiagnosed cause following five weeks of illness, at the age of 62, leaving many unfinished works.
-His f remains were buried in the Vyšehrad cemetery in Prague, beneath a bust by Czech sculptor Ladislav Šaloun.
+On March 25, 1904, Dvořák had to leave a rehearsal of Armida because of illness.
+The first Czech Musical Festival, in April 1904, had "a program consisting almost entirely" of Dvořák's music (Leoš Janáček was disappointed that none of his music was performed.)
+"Seventy-six choral associations" from all over Bohemia gathered in Prague, and "sixteen thousand singers" sang Dvořák's oratorio, Saint Ludmila.
+"Thousands of listeners celebrated" the symphony "From the New World."
+Dvořák was forced by illness to "take to his bed" and so could not attend.
+Antonín Dvořák died on May 1, 1904, of an undiagnosed cause following five weeks of illness, at 62, leaving many unfinished works.
+His f remains were buried in the Vyšehrad cemetery in Prague beneath a bust by Czech sculptor Ladislav Šaloun.